ag1805x/RNA-seq-analysis/README.md

 #MyCodes

+This is my first GITHUB repository.

 This repository contain codes that I use to deal with day-to-day work.

 These codes are intended to ease the work.